 "She had to believe that a world could exist for them, even if they had to make it for themselves."

-John and Sistine come of age in the cloistered Appalachian mining-community of Long Swamp.
+John and Sistine come of age in the cloistered Appalachian mining-community of Long Swamp, GA.
 There moonshinin’, preachin’, and the trials of childhood tether their separate worlds.
-It is her orphaned cousin, Bill Bradley, who brings Sistine and John together.
+It is Sistine’s orphaned cousin, Bill Bradley, who brings she and John together.
 However, after John’s grandfather dies, an act of racial-violence shatters their community.
 This causes John and Sistine to leave the mountains with their unborn child, settling in Mosley, GA.
-In this small Southern town, a new iteration of hatred threatens their very existence.
+In this small Southern town, hatred threatens their very existence.
 The powers which uphold Mosley’s Confederate monument force this couple to choose between the construction of Race and the building of Family.
 In the end, John and Sistine discover that love is the intimacy that endures.